datarobot-forks/dynamo/docs/guides/metrics.md

 # Dynamo MetricsRegistry Guide

+This guide covers the MetricsRegistry in Dynamo, which provides hierarchical Prometheus metrics with automatic labeling and namespace organization.
+The MetricsRegistry enables observability across distributed inference workloads.

-Dynamo MetricsRegistry is a common universal Dynamo built-in feature that provides standardized observability capabilities across all Dynamo components and services.
+**MetricsRegistry is a common universal Dynamo built-in** that provides standardized observability capabilities across all Dynamo components and services.
 It's automatically available whenever you use the DistributedRuntime framework.

-This guide covers the MetricsRegistry in Dynamo, which provides hierarchical Prometheus metrics with automatic labeling and namespace organization.

 ## Overview